natcap/invest.users-guide/source/seasonal_water_yield.rst

 -  :math:`ET_{0,i,m}` is the reference evapotranspiration for month m [mm]

--  :math:`K_{c,i,m}` is the monthly crop factor for the pixel’s LULC [-]
+-  :math:`K_{c,i,m}` is the monthly crop factor for the pixel’s LULC

 -  :math:`\alpha_{m}` is the fraction of upslope annual available recharge that is available in month m (default is 1/12)

--  :math:`\beta_{i}` is the fraction of the upgradient subsidy that is available for downgradient evapotranspiration (default is 1; see Appendix II for more insights)
+-  :math:`\beta_{i}` is the fraction of the upslope subsidy that is available for downslope evapotranspiration (default is 1; see Appendix II for more information)

--  γ is the fraction of pixel recharge that is available to downgradient pixels (default is 1)
+-  γ is the fraction of pixel recharge that is available to downslope pixels (default is 1)

 Attribution of recharge